-Our microscopes are available for hire to external academic or non-academic users with full training provided or microscopy carried out by Dr Hibbert.
-(Contact details are at the bottom of the page.)
+Our microscopes are available for hire to external academic collaborators with full training provided or to companies at the London BioScience Innovation Centre (LBIC) with microscopy carried out by Dr Hibbert.
+(All subject to capacity and contract.
+Contact details are at the bottom of this page.)

 Equipment and Capabilities